solidusio-contrib/solidus_easypost/README.md

 This gem will create shipping methods for each type of carrier/service for which it receives a rate from the EasyPost API.
 These are set to  `display_on: back_end` by default and must be set to `front_end` or `both` before the rate will be visible on the delivery page of the checkout.

+## Getting Started

+Some easy mistakes to run into when initially setting up this gem are:
+- EasyPost Requires that Packages have a weight.
+Ensure that Variants have a non zero weight value.
+- EasyPost performs address validation on addresses.
+Ensure the ship_address and bill_address are valid addresses.
+- This Gem currently looks for Shipping Methods which have admin names which match the pattern `<Carrier Name> <Service Level>`.
+If it cant find an existing match, a new shipping method is created with `display_on=:backend`.
+  The first order placed may receive a message of no "shipping rates found".
+  Check if new Shipping Methods were created in the admin `Settings>Shipping` section, and ensure at lease one shipping method is `display_on=<:both or :frond_end>`

 ## Issues